eswan18/fitness/README.md

 This data is pulled in automatically via the Strava API -- you'll just be prompted to authorize the app on startup.

-## Running the dashboard
+## Running the API

-Start the dashboard with `uv run streamlit run src/app.py data/user82388963_workout_history.csv`.
-Obviously you may need to update that file path.
+todo

+## Testing

+Run unit tests with `make test`.

+Run *all* tests, including integration tests, with `make all-test`.
+This requires authorizing Strava.